aau-claaudia/hpc/docs/strato/application-guides/strato-applications.md

 Now you should be able to run your application in a web browser!

-!!!
-Example
-    We use Jupyter Notebook as an example.
+!!! info "We use Jupyter Notebook as an example"

     Assuming that we logged in with the `-L` parameter added to our ssh command and installed Jupyter, we can launch it with
     ```